OAmAr/SelScrot/README.md

 run install.sh as root.

 # Dependencies (install.sh will use apt-get to install them)
 xclip
 scrot

 # Usage
-scrots delay
+scrots [delay]
-delay defaults to 0
+After the optional delay, click and drag a box over an area on your screen.
+Afterwards, paste the image wherever you want.
 # Have Fun